Orange-OpenSource/conllueditor/README.md

 Load the first sentence by clicking on `read sentence`: clicking on a word and then clicking on the head-word creates a dependency relation.
 An edit window opens to enter the relation a name.
 Existing relations can be renamed by clicking on their name.
 Clicking twice on a word deletes its eventual dependency relation and makes it root.
 To edit form, lemma etc. CTRL-click or double click on the word.
 For more help use the `Help` button.
-To delete a word, click ont it and hit the `delete` key.
+To delete a word, click on it and hit the `delete` key.

+By the way, if you think there are two many options and buttons visible on the main edit interface, consider [customizing the UI](#ui-configuration).

 ## Display modes